programminghistorian/jekyll/lessons/mac-installation.md

 As of May 2012, Mac OS X comes preinstalled with Python 2.
-You can check to see if you have Python installed by launching the Terminal in the `‘Applications/Utilities’`{.filename} directory and entering `which python`{.userinput} followed by the Enter key.
+You can check to see if you have Python installed by launching the Terminal in the `‘Applications/Utilities’` directory and entering `which python` followed by the Enter key.
 Pushing the Enter key sends the command to the computer when using the terminal.
-If you see `‘/usr/bin/python’`{.filename} or something similar containing the word ‘python’ and a bunch of slashes, then you are all set.
+If you see `‘/usr/bin/python’` or something similar containing the word ‘python’ and a bunch of slashes, then you are all set.
 If not, close the Terminal, download the latest stable release of the Python programming language (Version 2.7.3 as of May 2012) and install it by following the instructions on the [Python website][].

 ### Create a Directory

-To stay organized, it’s best to have a dedicated directory (folder) on your computer where you will keep your Python programs (e.g., `programming-historian`{.filename}) and save it anywhere you like on your hard drive.
+To stay organized, it’s best to have a dedicated directory (folder) on your computer where you will keep your Python programs (e.g., `programming-historian`) and save it anywhere you like on your hard drive.

 ### Beautiful Soup